Syed A. B. Mahmud Hossain

-Syed A. B. Mahmud Hossain (1916 – 2 August 1981) was a Bangladeshi lawyer and jurist who served as the 2nd Chief Justice of Bangladesh during 1975–1978.
+Syed Abul Bashar Mahmud Hossain (1916 – 2 August 1981) was a Bangladeshi lawyer and jurist who served as the 2nd Chief Justice of Bangladesh during 1975–1978.

 Early life and career

 Hossain was born into a Bengali Muslim family of Syeds in Laskarpur Union in Habiganj district in 1916.
-He was a descendent of Syed Nasiruddin, a general of the Sultan Shamsuddin Firuz Shah who helped conquer Sylhet.
+He was a descendant of Syed Nasiruddin, a general of the Sultan Shamsuddin Firuz Shah who helped conquer Sylhet.
 He joined the Dhaka District Bar in 1940.
 He served as the principal of Darul Ulum Ahsania Madrasa, Dhaka.
 He joined the Dhaka High Court Bar in 1948.
 He served as the assistant government pleader from 1952 to 1956 in the High Court of East Pakistan.
 He was the advocate general of East Pakistan in 1964.
 He was then elevated to the High Court Division on 18 January 1972.

 In the context of the retirement of Justice Abu Sadat Mohammad Sayem, the honorable President of Bangladesh appointed Syed A. B. Mahmud Hossain as Chief Justice and on 18 November 1975, he took the oath as Chief Justice.
 On 31 January 1978, he retired from the post after President Ziaur Rahman reduced the retirement age of judges from 65 to 62.